Pinafore/qanta-codalab/README.md

 ### HTTP Service Mode
 The following command can be used to run the HTTP service container

-  	docker run -t -i qa_baseline_http
+  	docker run -p 8080:80 -t -i qa_baseline_http

-The command above will start a container that answers questions each submitted as an HTTP request, for example
+The command above will start a container that answers questions each submitted as an HTTP request. `-p 8080:80` maps port 8080 on the host machine to port 80 on the container (on which we bind the question answering service).
+For example, after starting the container, one can run the following curl request on the host machine

-  	curl -XPOST --header "Content-Type: application/json" -d '{"char_position":112, "question_text": "At its premiere, the librettist of this opera portrayed a character who asks for a glass of wine with his dying wish", "Incremental_text":"a glass of wine with his dying wish","is_new_sent":false }' http://localhost/qa
+  	curl -XPOST --header "Content-Type: application/json" -d '{"char_position":112, "question_text": "At its premiere, the librettist of this opera portrayed a character who asks for a glass of wine with his dying wish", "Incremental_text":"a glass of wine with his dying wish", "tossup_number": 1, "sent_number": 0 }' http://localhost:8080/qa

-which returns a json response
+and gets a json response

   	{"guess": "The_Marriage_of_Figaro", "buzz": true}